TorresBones/text-editor/README.md

 Module 19 - PWA Progressive Web Aplications - Text Editor

-This application helps you to create notes or code snipets with or without internet connection so you can easily retrieve them for later use.
+This application serves as a versatile text editor, designed with Progressive Web Application (PWA) capabilities.
+Whether you're jotting down quick notes, drafting lengthy articles, or storing snippets of code, this tool empowers you to do so seamlessly, regardless of your internet connectivity.
+With its PWA functionality, you can install the application on your device and access it offline, ensuring uninterrupted productivity wherever you are.

 ## Built with:
 - Javascript